Stii/nodervisor/README.md

 ### Installation

-  Clone the git repository into a folder and run:
+  1. Clone the git repository into a folder and run:

         npm install

+  2. Run the database scripts provided in the sql folder on whichever MySql server you want to use.
+  3. Update the config.js file with your database connection details and database name.

 ### How to use it

   Run the app using:

-<pre>node app</pre>
+    node app

   2. After the app has started, navigate to the machine in a browser on port 3000.
   For instance: